 Peter has represented, among others:

-• Several outside directors of DDMG in connection with a purported federal securities law class action asserting claims under Section 11 of the Securities Act of 1933, and several state court actions alleging negligent misrepresentation, aiding and abetting fraud, and civil conspiracy, arising from purported misstatements concerning the company's financial condition contained in the Initial Public Offering Documents.
+•several outside directors of DDMG in connection with a putative federal securities law class action asserting claims under Section 11 of the Securities Act of 1933, and several state court actions alleging negligent misrepresentation, aiding and abetting fraud, and civil conspiracy, arising from purported misstatements concerning the company's financial condition contained in the Initial Public Offering Documents.

 • The United States Treasury Department Presidential Auto Task Force, in connection with the Chrysler bankruptcy proceedings.